ComparativeGenomicsToolkit/cactus/README.md

 ```
 pip install --upgrade .
 ```
-### Compile Cactus executables (if not using Docker)
+### Compile Cactus executables (if not using Docker/Singularity)
-By default Cactus uses Docker to distribute its binaries, because compiling its dependencies can sometimes be a pain.
-However, in some environments (e.g. HPC clusters where you can't have root access) it's not possible or desirable to use Docker.
-In those cases, you will have to compile the binaries and install a few dependencies.
+By default Cactus uses containers to distribute its binaries, because compiling its dependencies can sometimes be a pain.
+If you can use Docker or Singularity, you can skip this section.
+However, in some environments (e.g. HPC clusters) you won't be able to use Docker or Singularity, so you will have to compile the binaries and install a few dependencies.

 First, ensure you have KyotoTycoon installed.
 If you have root access, it is available through most package managers under `kyototycoon` or `kyoto-tycoon`.
 To compile it manually, you are best off using the [unofficial Altice Labs repository](https://github.com/alticelabs/kyoto).
 If you've installed KyotoTycoon (and its library, KyotoCabinet) from a package manager, you should be OK to go.
 If you've installed it in a non-standard location, however, (because you don't have root access, for example) you will need to set the following environment variables:
 ```